Handlebar - Nitto Bosco

 Context: Each of these passes EN Mtn handlebar tests, which are the strictest, most ridiculous handlebar tests out there.
 Some carbon bars do, too, but a metal bar maintains way more of its strength as it ages, and certainly suffers wear and cuts better.
 You can get roughly the same shape handlebar cheaper.
 Nitto's Promenade bar is a mini-one of these.
 It is a city bike bar for light riders, NOT a long-termer for all-around use, including hard stuff.
 WALD makes a similar bar, steel and all, but it's not CrMo, and certainly wouldn't pass EN tests.
 And there are, no doubt, others.
 Nitto makes the best handlebars in the world.
 And, from an importer/wholesaler's point of view, also the most expensive.
 Bosco bars "enjoy" a minimal margin, because at some point they have to be price-competitive with bars that aren't as good and don't cost as much from the manufacturer.
 Once you have one, though, you really, honestly, no BS---do have the best.

-Since this bar is steel, please squirt some boesheild inside the bar and roll the goop around before installing it on your bike.
+For the steel cromo 52 and 55 bar, please squirt some boesheild inside the bar and roll the goop around before installing it on your bike.